 So, after you step out of the blistering sun to a cooler indoor environment, experts recommend drinking lots of water to keep yourself hydrated.

-Soak your sunburned skin in cold water
+2. Soak the affected skin in cold water

-“Apply ice packs or take a cool bath with a few tablespoons of added baking soda,” suggests board-certified dermatologist Noreen Galaria, M.D., F.A.A.D. of Galaria Plastic Surgery & Dermatology.
+Once you’re away from the heat, give your skin the chance to cool down.
+“Apply ice packs or take a cool bath with a few tablespoons of added baking soda,” suggests board-certified dermatologist Dr. Noreen Galaria, M.D., F.A.A.D. of Galaria Plastic Surgery & Dermatology.

-Apply aloe vera gel
+3. Apply aloe vera gel

 After soaking in cold water, gently pat your skin dry to avoid irritating the sore spots.
 Leave a bit of moisture on the surface of the skin and follow up with some aloe vera moisturizer on the affected areas.